(As adopted by the Board of Directors on August 18, 2022)

 The Board will have a majority of directors who meet the criteria for independence required by the New York Stock Exchange.
 The Board will monitor its compliance with the New York Stock Exchange requirements for director independence on an ongoing basis.
 Each independent director is expected to notify the Chair of the Nomination and Corporate Governance Committee, as soon as reasonably practicable, in the event that his or her personal circumstances change in a manner that may affect the Board’s evaluation of such director’s independence.

-The Nominating and Governance Committee is responsible for reviewing with the Board, on an annual basis, the composition of the Board as a whole, and whether the company is being well served by each director taking into account the director’s independence, age, skills, experience and availability for service to the Company.
+The Nominating and Governance Committee is responsible for reviewing with the Board, on an annual basis, the composition and diversity of the Board as a whole, and whether the Company is being well served by each director taking into account the director’s independence, age, skills, experience and availability for service to the Company.